 Mrs. Wilkes Dining Room

-Line up early (people often start lining up hours before the doors open for lunch at 11), and then sit down to enjoy a delicious meal with several other new friends.
+Line up early (people often start lining up hours before the doors open for lunch at 11:00 AM), and then sit down to enjoy a delicious meal with several new friends.

-You’ll pay your flat fee on your way out the door, and last I heard, it’s cash only.
+You’ll pay your flat fee on your way out the door, $30/person, cash or check only.

 The Olde Pink House